-Our team of construction lawyers at Jorgensen, Brownell & Pepin, P.C. thoroughly understands Colorado's general mechanic's lien statutes.
+Our team of lawyers at Jorgensen, Brownell & Pepin, P.C. thoroughly understands Colorado's general mechanic's lien statutes.
 A mechanic's lien, sometimes called a construction lien or a materialman's lien in other states, is a security interest in real property to ensure payment for work rendered or materials incorporated into the property.
 If the property owner does not pay, then the general contractor, trade subcontractor, construction worker, or material supplier can file a lien against the real property with the county's clerk and recorder.
 If the debt ultimately remains unpaid, then the lien may be foreclosed by filing suit and the property taken.

 Request an initial consultation by calling (720) 809-8310.